remla2025-team9/operation/README.md

 # Operation

 This repository helps connect and run the services developed by REMLA 2025 Team 9.
-It uses Docker Compose to start everything locally for testing or demonstration purposes.
+The application can be run either using Docker Compose locally or deployed to a Kubernetes cluster using Minikube and Helm.

-## How to Start
+## Option 1: Running with Docker Compose

 Make sure Docker and Docker Compose are installed.
 Then: